Skip to main content

 Malignant extragonadal germ cell tumors are divided into two types, nonseminoma and seminoma.
 Nonseminomas tend to grow and spread more quickly than seminomas.
 They usually are large and cause signs and symptoms.
 If untreated, malignant extragonadal germ cell tumors may spread to the lungs, lymph nodes, bones, liver, or other parts of the body.

-Age and gender can affect the risk of extragonadal germ cell tumors.
+Age and sex can affect the risk of extragonadal germ cell tumors.

-Anything that increases your chance of getting a disease is called a risk factor.
-Having a risk factor does not mean that you will get cancer; not having risk factors doesn’t mean that you will not get cancer.
+Anything that increases a person's chance of getting a disease is called a risk factor.
+Not every person with one or more of these risk factors will develop an extragonadal germ cell tumor, and it will develop in some people who don't have any known risk factors.
 Talk with your doctor if you think you may be at risk.
-Risk factors for malignant extragonadal germ cell tumors include the following:
+Risk factors for malignant extragonadal germ cell tumors include:

 Signs and symptoms of extragonadal germ cell tumors include breathing problems and chest pain.

 Malignant extragonadal germ cell tumors may cause signs and symptoms as they grow into nearby areas.
 Other conditions may cause the same signs and symptoms.
-Check with your doctor if you have any of the following:
+Check with your doctor if you have:

 Imaging and blood tests are used to diagnose extragonadal germ cell tumors.

-• Biopsy: The removal of cells or tissues so they can be viewed under a microscope by a pathologist to check for signs of cancer.
+• A biopsy is the removal of cells or tissues so they can be viewed under a microscope by a pathologist to check for signs of cancer.
 The type of biopsy used depends on where the extragonadal germ cell tumor is found.

 Certain factors affect prognosis (chance of recovery) and treatment options.